Compare and RecycleSanta hat

 Open the Watch app > My Watch > Tap the ‘i’ icon next to the watch you want to unpair > Unpair Apple Watch.

-Step 3: Sign Out From Apps, Apple Pay and iCloud
+Step 3: Sign Out of Apps, Apple Pay, and iCloud

 Go to Settings > tap on your Apple ID banner > tap Sign out at the bottom > Enter your password to confirm.